Low Sperm Count: Causes, symptoms, diagnosis & treatment

 How common is low sperm count?

 Male infertility affects close to over 50% of couples trying for a child naturally.
 Low sperm count alone contributes to over 25% of the male factor infertility burden.
-Low sperm count and problems with sperm motility are among the top causes of male infertility.
+Low sperms count and problems with sperm motility are among the top causes of male infertility.

 How do you check sperm count?